vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 |            | formula | 1 match  |
 |            | cab     | No match |

+- `*` - Star

-The star symbol * matches zero or more occurrences of the pattern left to it.
+Matches zero or more occurrences of the pattern left to it.

 | Expression | String | Matched? |
 |------------|--------|----------|